False billing and unsolicited invoices fact sheet

 If you think you’ve been a victim of a scam it’s unlikely you can get your money back.
 If the payment was made using a credit card a dispute may be lodged with the card provider.
 If the transaction was made using PayPal, contact their Resolution Centre and see if there are any protections offered through your PayPal Buyer Protection program by visiting www.paypal.com.au or phoning 1800 073 263.

-Further steps can be taken straight away to limit the damage and protect yourself and your organisation in the future.
 Make sure your staff are aware of the issues and consider improving your accounting processes to help reduce this type of fraud.
 Letters from unfamiliar organisations should always be treated with caution, especially letters requesting payment for services.
 Keep a register of all your suppliers and implement an internal system to ensure you can easily match every invoice with an internal purchase order and the associated delivery docket.

 Report it to Consumer Protection’s WA ScamNet